-As loath as parents here in Pleasanton may be to admit this, they know that when their teens get into a relationship with a member of the opposite sex, they will be faced with the decision of whether to engage in sexual intercourse or not.
+As loath as parents here in Dublin may be to admit this, they know that when their teens get into a relationship with a member of the opposite sex, they will be faced with the decision of whether to engage in sexual intercourse or not.
 While most conversations about teens and sex typically focus on unplanned pregnancies as a consequence, we’d like today's readers to be aware of another -- perhaps more serious -- consequence: the possibility of criminal charges.

 You've probably heard at some time or another that your criminal record can follow you throughout your life.
 Take for example applying for a new job.
 If you've been convicted of a crime, you have to tell your would-be employer about this, which could jeopardize your chances of getting employed.
 It's for this and other reasons that many people consider criminal convictions to be a stain on someone's life -- one which may seem impossible to erase.

 If your child has been arrested, you might have no idea what to do or where to turn.
 Juveniles can face very harsh penalties under California law, and it is important that you talk to a lawyer to ensure you understand exactly what your child is up against.

 Few people in California expect that the law will stay unchanged for too long.
 That's because most people know that societal and political pressures are huge driving forces when it comes to bringing in new legislation and casting aside the old.